3 Ways You Can Obtain Life Insurance And Keep Your Medicaid Benefits [We Give You The Answers You Need With Life Insurance Options]

 So, what are your options, then?
 Let’s talk about them next.

 As we discussed earlier, term life insurance is an option.
 Since it contains no cash value, it contains no asset value.
-There’s a problem, however.
+If you have term life insurance, or apply for term life insurance, Medicaid won’t disqualify your eligibility because there is no cash surrender value to spend down.

-Contact us if you have any questions about the term option.
-If you have specific questions about the laws in your state and eligibility, please contact a lawyer in your state.
+Again, If you have specific questions about the Medicaid laws in your state and eligibility, please contact a qualified elder law attorney in your state.

 #2 Whole Life Insurance…If Structured The Right Way